peterhinch/micropython-async/v3/docs/THREADING.md

  1. There is no common GIL.
 This means that under some conditions Python built in objects can be corrupted.
- 2. In the code sample there is a risk of the `uasyncio` task reading the dict at the same moment as it is being written.
+ 2. In the code sample there is a risk of the `asyncio` task reading the dict at the same moment as it is being written.
 Updating a dictionary data entry is
  atomic: there is no risk of corrupt data being read.
 In the code sample a lock is only required if mutual consistency of the three values is essential.
  3. In the absence of a GIL some operations on built-in objects are not thread safe.
 For example adding or deleting items in a `dict`.
 This extends to global variables because these are implemented as a `dict`.
 See [Globals](./THREADING.md#15-globals).
- 4. The observations in 1.3 re user defined data structures and `uasyncio` interfacing apply.
+ 4. The observations in 1.3 re user defined data structures and `asyncio` interfacing apply.
- 5. Code running on a core other than that running `uasyncio` may block for as long as necessary.
+ 5. Code running on a core other than that running `asyncio` may block for as long as necessary.

 [See this reference from @jimmo](https://github.com/orgs/micropython/discussions/10135#discussioncomment-4309865).